-- That takes us to an important realization you have to make in the very beginning of your Tango journey: you will need to make changes in yourself, many kind of changes, many self-explorations, many plain acceptances of corrections, many learning curves.
+- That takes us to an important realization you have to make at the very beginning of your Tango journey: you will need to make changes in yourself, many kind of changes, many self-explorations, many plain acceptances of corrections, many learning curves.
 All that will require a great deal of courage.
 Tango is not about satisfying your ego.
 It is about Tango itself.
 It is very important to take a minute, and think about what is our goal with Tango.
 Be aware that you are about to be part of a community.
 The natural habitat of that community is the milonga.
 It is not the class.
 The class is merely a school to prepare you to be at the milongas.
-It is not the festivals.
-They make only exceptional moments in the life of a milonguero.
+It is not the festivals: they make only exceptional moments in the life of a milonguero.
 It is not the stage, where Tango is as real as a Hollywood movie or a Broadway production is real life.
 The life of a milonguero consists of everyday milongas.
-So, we have to make the milongas our wonderful experience if we want to be milongueros.
+So, we have to make the milongas a wonderful experience if we want to become milongueros.

 Many of you know how much I love to learn and practice martial arts.
 In a martial art class, when your teacher is giving you corrections, all the oxygen in your lungs and your brain is taken by the fact that you just tried to beat the other person, or avoiding to be knocked out by him or her.
-Nothing is left to talking back, giving excuses.
-So, you just listen.
+Nothing is left to talking back or giving excuses.
+You just listen.
 And that is great, fundamentally, because you always learn something when you listen.
 I understand, you have a life that sometimes gets in the way of your desire of dancing Tango.
-You have a day job; you are stressed out by many factors like the economy, your health, your children, etcetera, etcetera… What I propose, when you get corrected, is to just listen, consider, and try.
-Do not come back with excuses.
+You have a day job; you are stressed out by many factors like the economy, your health, your children, etcetera, etcetera… What I propose, when you get corrected, is to listen, consider, and try.
+You do not need excuses.
 There are way too many excuses not to dance.